 Every individual has the right to decide to register to donate their organs and tissues at the time of their death.
-On October 15, 2001, recovery agencies in Colorado began enforcing a law enacted by the Colorado State Legislature in 1998.
 In Wyoming recovery agencies began enforcing a law enacted by the Wyoming State Legislature in April 2003 on July 1, 2003.
-This law established a centralized, confidential online registry for every Colorado and Wyoming resident who have made the decision to be organ and tissue donors.
+This law established a centralized, confidential online registry for every Wyoming resident who has made the decision to be and organ and tissue donor.

 • If you are an eligible donor, your family will be informed of your decision at the time of your death and asked to provide information about your medical and behavioral history.

-• If you wish to only donate certain organs and/or tissue, you may list restrictions when filling out the online registry form on this site [in the ‘any additional comments’ section; please no commentary].
-Single restrictions are recorded in the donor registry.
+• If you wish to opt out of donating specific organs and/or tissue or donating for medical research you may list restrictions when filling out the online registry form on this site [in the ‘additional information section; please no commentary].
+Single restrictions are recorded in the donor registry

 • The registry will only accommodate restrictions or exclusions related to individual organs or tissues that can be removed for purposes of transplantation, medical education or research.
 Organs are distributed according to national guidelines and regulations set up by the United Network for Organ Sharing (UNOS).
 Tissue donation and transplantation is overseen by the Food and Drug Administration (FDA).

-• The Donate Life Colorado or Wyoming Organ and Tissue Donor Registry ensures that your decision about donation will be known and acted upon.
+• The Donate Life Wyoming Organ and Tissue Donor Registry ensures that your decision about donation will be known and acted upon.

 • Personal information in the registry is only accessible to designated medical professionals.